MJadczyszyn/Projekt-tester/README.md

 # About me

-I am a young and ambitious person who plans to work as a software tester in the future.
-My goal is to gain knowledge about software testing and fundamentals of software engineering.
-I am currently preparing to pass the ISTQB certificate.
-I am a person who easily gets in touch with people and prefers to work in a group.
-My current job is purchment specialst in food industry.
-I strongly believe that my experince will be useful in testing branch.
+I am a young and ambitious person who has just started a career in QA.
+My goal is to become a software testing specialist and gain knowledge in software engineering.
+I am currently preparing to pass the ISTQB FL certification.
+I am a person who interacts easily with people and prefers to work in a team.
+I always look for harmony rather than conflict in my work.
+I consider myself a person who easily adapts to problems.
+I am eager to learn different things and am fascinated by new ideas.

 # Projects: